 Sec.
 1. Annual Meetings.
-An annual meeting of this club shall be held the second Thursday in December of each Rotary year for the purpose of electing a president, president-elect, vice president, information technology coordinator, secretary, treasurer and three directors for the next Rotary year.
+An annual meeting of this club shall be held the second Thursday in December of each Rotary year for the purpose of electing a president, president-elect, vice president, secretary, treasurer and four directors for the next Rotary year.

 Sec.
 2. Board Meetings.
 Regular meetings of the board shall be held at least monthly as decided by the board.
 Special meetings of the board shall be called by the president, whenever deemed necessary, or upon the request of two (2) members of the board.